danraskin/danraskin/README.md

 - Custom React web app for a Minneapolis-based dog-walking company [Citizen Kanine](https://thecitizenkanine.com/)
 - App is in production and continuing feature development
 - Employees track dog-walks using mobile view
-- Admin can schedule clients services and employees
+- Admin can schedule clients and employees
 - Admin can view client service history (which dogs were walked on which days)
 - App syncs to Citizen Kanine's Quickbooks account via the Quickbooks API
 - App creates formatted Quickbook invoices at the click of a button